Nanjing Museum: Buildings

 The main building was designed by Liang Sicheng in the 1930s combining Chinese and Western architectural styles.
 The front section is structure of traditional style and features a golden tiled roof.
 In the back is a Western-style flat-roof structure.
 Added in the 1990s to the west of the main building is an art hall which references Chinese architecture of the first half of the 20th century.

 Exhibition halls

-There are twelve exhibition halls at the museum.
-A highlight of the collection is a full-size suit of armor made from small jade tiles held together by silver wire.